College of Education > Faculty & Staff > Faculty A-Z > Hilary Conklin

 Hilary Conklin

-A former middle and high school social studies teacher, Dr. Conklin’s teaching and research are anchored by commitments to democratic, humanizing, and justice-oriented teaching, learning, and teacher education.
+A former middle and high school social studies teacher, Hilary Conklin’s teaching and research are anchored by commitments to democratic, humanizing, and justice-oriented teaching, learning and teacher education.
 Her teaching aims to engage students in practices that model these commitments, with an ultimate goal of supporting thoughtful decision-makers who can contribute to a more socially just and ethical society—particularly through social studies education.
-Dr. Conklin’s teaching is continually informed by research she has conducted on the design of teacher preparation experiences, the impact of these experiences on teachers’ practices and their students’ learning, and youth learning from civic education.
-Most recently, she has been exploring the possibilities of empathic listening as a civic practice for creating a more just, inclusive, and connected democracy.
-She has published her research in academic journals and also written Op Eds about this work in media outlets including The Atlantic, Time, Newsweek, and The Washington Post.
-Her research has been funded by the Spencer Foundation, the Brinson Foundation, and a National Academy of Education-Spencer Postdoctoral Fellowship.

 Education